skroutz/mistry/README.md

 - caching and reusing build results
 - efficient use of disk space due to copy-on-write semantics
 - a simple JSON API for interacting with the service
+- (future work) a web view for inspecting the progress and result of builds

 For more information take a look at the [wiki](https://github.com/skroutz/mistry/wiki).